gawainhewitt/soundmakers_lines/README.md

 ## How It Works

 The app uses the Web Audio API to play recorded sounds in real-time.
-Each square in the grid corresponds to a note in your selected scale, arranged from low to high (left to right, top to bottom).
+Each line in the grid corresponds to a note in your selected scale, arranged from low to high (left to right, top to bottom).

 **Audio Engine**: Employs a sampler to play recordings of a french horn